Pappulab/localCIDER/index.md

 * **version 0.1.8** - March 28th 2016: Major update with a number of additional features.
 All figures can now be generated as PDFs, sequence complexity analysis has been added, PPII propensity added, kappa-P added.
 Pleasantly, no bugs needed fixing, however!
 * **version 0.1.9** - September 31st 2016: Added local amino acid composition, general patterning parameter, and improved plot formatting
 * **version 0.1.10** - Explicit sequence shuffling with residue freezing, Omega code update, additional PPII scales, updated references, updated plotting functions, font sizes fixed, tests updated, (dynamic rescaling of font size and line-widths)
+* **version 0.1.11** - Update to colors for amino acid output string, added the get_linear_sigma function, moved the import location for the scipy dependency so it can